DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 Buuuuuuut, even with all of the things permutation importance does well, ["it tends to over-estimate the importance of correlated variables"](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-307#citeas).
 Luckily there exists another method that works fantastically to fix even this issue!

-But unfortunately __Drop-Column Importance__ calculation is computationally very expensive.
-But it remains true that springing for a fancier EC2 instance would in fact drive easier model interpretation.
+Unfortunately though, __Drop-Column Importance__ calculation is computationally very expensive.
+Still, it remains true that springing for a fancier EC2 instance would in fact drive easier model interpretation.
 Which could go a long way when examining some of the stranger predictions the model makes.

 Or put another way, it could help shine a light on the strange preferences human voters often have.